m1el/m1el.github.io/_posts/2018-01-25-smallest-lambda-eval.md

 - variable lookup is a positive integer number which represents a De Bruijn index.
 - creating a function is a tuple of zero and function body. `λa.a` becomes `[0, 1]` in JS notation.
 - function application is a tuple of two values. `λa.λb.(a b)` becomes `[0, [0, [2, 1]]]`.

+*Note*: John Tromp has invented [Binary lambda calculus][7], which is a much more efficient representation than this.
+For the purpose of making a simple interpreter, a binary tree form is used to represent lambda terms.
+There's a 1-to-1 mapping between binary tree form and binary representation.

 ## Environment